Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-Yang-Juseung/GameDesign.md

 -mechanic

--I made a gravity and collisions to make a flatform and hit box between user and Mobs
+-I made a gravity and collisions to make a platform and hit box between user and Mobs